eclipse/mosaic.website/content/docs/simulators/network_simulator_cell.md

 }
 ```

+The `network.json` also allows setting the fields `defaultDownlinkCapacity` and `defaultUplinkCapacity`,
+which are used if you don't specify any bitrates in your `CellConfiguration`s inside your applications.
+These values are set to 100 Gigabit by default, so if you aren't interested in capacity/bandwidth observations you can
+probably just leave them as is.

 ### Server configuration
 MOSAIC supports a type of simulation units, called servers.
 Traffic Management Centers are a specialised type of server.
 What differentiates servers from other units is, that